GideonCS/tiled-pics/README.md

-This is a tiled pics gallery using the Unsplash API
+This is a tiled pics gallery using the Unsplash API with ReactJS.